laekettavong/react-burger-builder-app/README.md

+# React-Burger-Builder-App

+This is a simple burger builder app where the user can customize a delicious burger by selecting the desired ingredients and placing the order.
+It is merely a demonstration of the mechanics behind React and how state interchanges between the underlying components.
+Most of the components within are functional-based where state is encapsulated in a few class-based components so to enforce the single source of truth principle.

+##

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>